kevinwang09/blogdown-website/README.md

 # Instructions (only works on my pre-configured MacBook laptop)

 1. Make relevant edits in the `blogdown-website` repo.
-2. `git add` whatever files that need to be git-tracked or updated.
+2. `git add` and `git commit` files that need to be git-tracked or updated.
 This step was designed to be the only manual step to avoid any accidental changes of the repo and the website.
-3. `cd /Users/kevinwang/GitHub/kevinwangstats-blogdown-website` and run `bash update_site.sh some_commit_message`.
+3. `cd /Users/kevinwang/GitHub/kevinwangstats-blogdown-website` and run `bash update_site.sh`.
 4. The script will verify the local paths and push the website source codes.
-Then, a R session will be invoked to build the blogdown site, which populates the `public` folder.
+Then, a `R` session will be invoked to build the blogdown site, which populates the `public` folder.
 Then the built webpages will be pushed.
 Note that any edits will be pushed to both of my GitHub accounts, `kevinwangstats` and `kevinwang09`; this includes both the source code and the built webpages.